-A checklist of actions that teachers can take to make their classrooms gender responsive:
+Here is a checklist that tutors/teachers can use to make their classrooms more gender responsive.

-- 1. Be conscious of the number of questions asked/answered by boys and girls and the amount of attention you give: if boys ask/answer more, teachers should make an extra effort to encourage girls to ask/answer more. - 2.
-Be patient with females and males who may be shy or afraid to speak: understand the often lower levels of self-confidence in girls and ensure that girls are given time to think and answer a question before moving on to another student. - 3.
-Be aware of the impact of the seating arrangements on classroom interaction: do boys sit at the front and dominate?
-Are the girls in a corner and left alone?
-If so, actively re-arrange the seating so that it is more mixed and that quieter students sit at the front. - 4.
-Experiment with different student groupings to find which are the most comfortable and effective: - All girl groups Girls tend to enjoy and benefit from a noncompetitive, collaborative dynamic of working with other girls.
-However, boys should also be made aware that they shouldn't dominate and that all voices should be heard.
-One strategy is to start with all girl groupings and transition into mixed groups gradually, while also setting ground rules for speaking and leadership roles.

-- Groups in which there are mostly girls, and 1 or 2 boys As you transition to mixed groups, make sure to establish the rule that all members of a group should be able to speak and participate no-one (girl or boy) should dominate. - Mixed groups Ensure equal speaking and participation rules are followed and make sure to assign leadership roles to females (especially if there are fewer females in the class). - 5.
+- Be conscious of the number of questions asked/answered by males and females and the amount of attention you give: if malesask/answer more, tutors/teachers should make an extra effort to encourage females to ask/answer more. - Be patient with females and males who may be shy or afraid to speak: understand the often lower levels of self-confidence, so ensure that students, especially females, are given time to think and answer a question before moving on to another student. - 3.
+Be aware of the impact of the seating arrangements on classroom interaction: do males sit at the front and dominate?
+Are the females in a corner or in the back and left alone?
+If so, actively rearrange the seating so that it is more mixed and that quieter students sit at the front. - 4.
+Experiment with different student groupings to find which are the most comfortable and effective: - All female groups Females tend to enjoy and benefit from a non-competitive, collaborative dynamic of working with other females.
+However, males should also be made aware that they shouldn't dominate and that all voices should be heard.
+One strategy is to start with all female groupings and transition into mixed groups gradually, while also setting rules for equal opportunities in speaking and leadership roles. - Groups in which there are mostly females, and one or two males- As you transition to mixed groups, make sure to establish the rule that all members of a group should be able to speak and participate - no-one (female or male) should dominate. - Mixed groups Ensure equal speaking and participation rules are followed and make sure to assign leadership roles to females (especially if there are fewer females in the class). - 5.
 Make sure to check if both females and males equally understand the lesson and provide extra support where necessary. - 6.
 Make sure to provide constructive verbal feedback to both females and males in class.
-If you see that girls have lower levels of confidence (particularly in maths and science), be sure to encourage them and try to build their confidence. - 7.
-Try to use teaching materials that do not show or reinforce traditional gender roles (eg., women cooking/cleaning and men in professional roles).
+If you see that females have lower levels of confidence (particularly in maths and science), be sure to encourage them and try to build their confidence.

+- 7. Try to use teaching materials that do not show or reinforce traditional gender roles (eg., women cooking/cleaning and men in professional roles).
 If these are not available, point out and discusses the traditional gender roles that do appear in textbooks/materials and discuss how these limit what females think they can achieve in their education and lives. - 8.
-Actively use examples (in exercises or activities) that challenge or reverse traditional gender roles (eg., show men cleaning or cooking, girls as doctors) and encourage both females and males feel confident to challenge traditional gender roles in their lives. - 9.
+Actively use examples (in exercises or activities) that challenge or reverse traditional gender roles (eg., show men cleaning or cooking, and women as doctors) and encourage both females and males to feel confident to challenge traditional gender roles in their lives. - 9.
 Try to praise and encourage girls in their work (especially in maths and science) without being patronising or condescending. - 10.
-Be sensitive to girls' needs to occasionally leave the class for the bathroom: girls may need to use the toilet more while menstruating, or they may be uncomfortable to use the toilets during break times (particularly if they have to share toilets with boys). - 11.
+Be sensitive to females' need to occasionally leave the class for the toilet/bathroom: female students may need to use the toilet more while menstruating, or they may be uncomfortable to use the toilets during break times (particularly if they have to share toilets with males). - 11.
 Make sure classroom cleaning or chores do not reflect or reinforce traditional gender roles: for example, only female students run errands or clean up all chores should be done equally. - 12.
 Have a zero tolerance policy for gender-based teasing and harassment in and outside class.